anuragbehura/AI-with-ML-and-DL-/README.md

 2. Then run the python file name Train.py.
 3. After running the Train.py file it's gonna create a TrainData.pth file.
 4. After that go to Horizon.py and run the py file.
-5. Then talk with Horizon AI.
+5. Then chat with Horizon AI.